shawntabrizi/rust-state-machine/src/41/template/README.md

 One of the assumptions programmed into these macros is the existence of the System Pallet.
 For example, in the `execute_block` logic, we need access to both `system.inc_block_number` and `system.inc_nonce`.

-Some macro level assumptions are intentional, and actually define the architectural decisions of the framework designing those macros.
-This is the case with the System Pallet, since so much of a blockchain framework depends on a consistent meta-layer.
+Some macro-level assumptions are intentional, and actually define the architectural decisions of the framework designing those macros.
+This is the case with the System Pallet, since so much of a blockchain framework depends on a consistent meta layer.

 Other assumptions exist just because it is easier to write the macro if the assumption is made.

 The main takeaway here is that macros can almost always continue to improve, providing better and better user experiences for developers.
-It just needs someone to identify what improvements need to be made, and someone else to program those improvements into the low level macro code.
+It just needs someone to identify what improvements need to be made, and someone else to program those improvements into the low-level macro code.

 ## Add the Runtime Macro